DIY EUROKITCHEN_PART V: CABINET DOORS

 - Let dry overnight and remove from table

 This will allow doors to dry square and flat.
 The parchment paper will keep excess glue from sticking the doors together.
 The paper is made with silicone and will not bond to the glue or wood doors.
-So much for hindsight!
+So much for my tale of woe and lack of foresight!

 After the doors were set with the glue being dry, I filled any gaps in the joints with Bondo.
 It is a car body filler that uses a catalyst mixed in with a putty-like material that bonds extremely well with the wood and will not crack.
 It dries rock hard in a few minutes so you only mix a small batch at a time.
 Then sand it smooth with an orbital sander.